noahnkr/portfolio-site/public/posts/math-review.md

 ![vector](/blog-images/math-review/vec.png)

 This idea is easy to visualize in two or three dimensions.
-But as we move into higher-dimensional-spaces, where each feature becomes its own axis, visualizing vectors becomes impossible.
+But as we move into higher-dimensional spaces, where each feature becomes its own axis, visualizing vectors becomes impossible.
 That's normal.
 Just keep in mind that the same principles apply, even if we can't "see" them.

 ### Vector Operations